Pembroke Dock: Notable people

+Renaming proposals

 There have been suggestions that Pembroke Dock should change its name, to improve the town's image in respect of a reputation for high unemployment and industrial decline.
 Proposals have included Pembroke Haven, Pembroke Harbour and a reversion to the original pre-1814 name of Paterchurch.
 A change of name was rejected in a referendum in the 1960s, and was again proposed in 2003.

 Governance

 There are two tiers of local government covering Pembroke Dock, at community (town) and county level: Pembroke Dock Town Council and Pembrokeshire County Council.

-The town council comprises sixteen town councillors, and is based at 28 Dimond Street, a converted shop in the town centre.
+The town council comprises 16 councillors and is based at 28 Dimond Street, a converted shop in the town centre.

 In May 2022, Billy Gannon, one of the town councillors, was rumoured to be English street artist Banksy.
 He subsequently resigned because this was affecting his ability to carry out the duties of a councillor.

 For representation on the county council, Pembroke Dock is divided into four electoral wards: (Pembroke Dock Central, Pembroke Dock Llanion, Pembroke Dock Market and Pembroke Dock Pennar), which each elect one county councillor.